vladimirkosmala/FrontEndKit/docs/README.md

 The stop method clears the interval timer and notify observers.

-Fianlly the update method decrease the remaining time by a delta set inside the interval timer (see start method).
+Fianally the update method decrease the remaining time by a delta set inside the interval timer (see start method).
 We need to define it in the constructor, let's say 1 second, because Javascript uses miliseconds the delta is multiplied by a factor of 1000 in the start method.

 Let's declare those two new attributes in the constructor by adding this:
 ```js